General Truthfulness Characterizations Via Convex Analysis: Characterizing Truthful Mechanisms

 \begin{theorem}[adapted from~\cite{muller2007weak}] For convex $\T$, a family $\{d_t \in \linear(\V\to\reals)\}_{t\in\T}$ is a selection of subgradients of a convex function if and only if $\{d_t\}_{t \in \T}$ satisfies WMON and path independence. \end{theorem}

-\raf{I have a hunch that this proof can be shortened even a bit further, in case we want to revisit later...} \begin{proof} Given a convex function $G$ and selection of subgradients $\{d_t\}$, $\{d_t\}$ satisfies CMON and thus WMON.
+\begin{proof} Given a convex function $G$ and selection of subgradients $\{d_t\}$, $\{d_t\}$ satisfies CMON and thus WMON.
 Path independence also follows from convexity (Rockafellar~\shortcite{rockafellar1997convex} p.
 232).
 Now given a $\{d_t\}$ that satisfies WMON and path independence, fix a type $t_0 \in \T$ and define $G(t') = \int_{L_{t_0t'}} d_t(t' - t_0) dt$ (well defined by WMON as the integral of a monotone function).
 Given $x,y,z \in \T$ such that $z = \lambda x + (1 - \lambda) y$, by path independence and the linearity of $d_z$ we have

 so $G$ is convex.
 Similarly, for $x, y \in \T$, $d_t$ satisfies~\eqref{eq:subgradient} because

 \end{proof}